 3 Top Tips and Tricks for Improving Your Vocabulary

 However, what makes for effective vocabulary learning is a totally different kettle of fish.
-This blog post will explore precisely that: effective and well-organised vocabulary learning.
+This blog post will explore precisely that: effective and well-organised vocabulary learning for foreign language learners.
+The rules are the same for any language.
+And they can also be applied to business vocabulary or vocabulary you need to get by in normal, everyday situations.
+Our blog post on Corporate Language Learning goes over the slight differences in approaches in those types of learning.

 The post will contain a number of tips, all of which will be written in bold so that they stand out, are easy to find and memorable.